ads91/datagraph/README.md

 When we call getOutput(...) on the most downstream node of the graph (i.e. the instance of a power node), internally, we recurse backwards through the graph, until we hit a start node.
 Once the start node is located, we retrieve its output and pass this into its downstream nodes, calculating each node along the way (unless a node has previously been calculated and cached, in which case it will return the cached state).

-In this example, we then would expect the following order of execution;
+In this example, we then would expect the following order of execution:

 - Value node **V<sub>1</sub>** returns 10 and feeds it in to addition node, **A**.
 - Value node **V<sub>2</sub>** returns 25 and feeds it in to addition node **A**.